Kim Jong Nam murder trial: Malaysia rejects call to release Vietnamese woman

 The trial began in October 2017 but there had been no hearings since August last year when the prosecution finished presenting its case.

-Proceedings were scheduled to resume Monday with Huong, 30, testifying - but the unexpected release of Aisyah lead to the trial being adjourned.
+Proceedings were scheduled to resume Monday with Huong, 30, testifying - but the unexpected release of Aisyah led to the trial being adjourned.

 Indonesia mounted a diplomatic campaign to free Aisyah, with the country's justice minister writing to Malaysia's attorney-general asking for her release.